 In 738, a new building was constructed where the academicians had to live, the Hanlin xueshi yuan 翰林學士院.
 At the same time the title of academician was institutionalized.
 An additional title was gongfeng 供奉 "for court service" or daizhao 待詔 "editorial assistant".
-The exact number of academicians of that time is not known, but it must have been considerably large: In 805, Emperor Shunzong 唐順宗 (r.
+The exact number of academicians of that time is not known, but it must have been considerable: In 805, Emperor Shunzong 唐順宗 (r.
 805) dismissed all diviners, chess masters and physicians from the Academy, numbering 32 persons.
 The old Institute of Academicians (xueshiyuan 學士院) lived on in the old place.

-From then on, all drafters were Hanlin Academicians, and vice versa.
-The number of Academicians was fixed at two.
-If any additional persons were entrustred with the draft of edicts, they were given the designation of auxiliary Hanlin academician (zhi xueshi yuan 直學士院, short zhiyuan 直院)．Auxiliary academicians assigned in case of a vacancy of the two full Academicians were called provisional auxilary Hanlin academicians (quan zhi xueshi yuan 權直學士院, shortly quanzhi 權直), if their original official rank was higher than 3A, the title was provisional Hanlin academician (quan Hanlin xueshi 權翰林學士)．The term Hanlinyuan was, during the Song period, often used for the institute of academicians (xueshiyuan).
-To make matter even more compilated, there was an Artisans Institute of the Palace Domestic Service also called Hanlinyuan.
+From then on, all drafters were Hanlin academicians, and vice versa.
+The number of academicians was fixed at two.
+If any additional persons were entrusted with the draft of edicts, they were given the designation of auxiliary Hanlin academician (zhi xueshi yuan 直學士院, short zhiyuan 直院)．Auxiliary academicians assigned in case of a vacancy of the two full academicians were called provisional auxilary Hanlin academicians (quan zhi xueshi yuan 權直學士院, shortly quanzhi 權直), and if their original official rank was higher than 3A, the title was provisional Hanlin academician (quan Hanlin xueshi 權翰林學士)．The term Hanlinyuan was during the Song period often used for the institute of academicians (xueshiyuan).
+To make matter even more complicated, there was an Artisans Institute of the Palace Domestic Service called Hanlinyuan.

 During the Yuan period 元 (1279-1368), the Hanlin Academy was retained, but there was also a Mongolian Hanlin Academy (Menggu Hanlin yuan 蒙古翰林院) entrusted with the translation of documents.
 The task to supervise imperially sponsored publications, especially the dynastic histories, became an ever more important aspect of the Hanlin Academy.